 Fethaland is located at the north tip of Shetland’s mainland and was once one of the busiest of the Shetland haaf fishing stations.
 The catch was once dried on this lovely pebble beach.
 The surrounding coastal scenery at Fethaland is quite amazing too!
 You can find out more about Fethaland and Haaf fishing here.

-Banna Minn is a quite simply stunning beach on West Burra.
-Head for Papil and then down on to Banna Minn Beach.
-You’ll see the curve of the beach from afar.
-The beach, and an impossibly thin sliver of land behind it are all that join the two southern parts of the island together!
+Banna Minn is a quite simply stunning area on West Burra.
+Head for Papil and then follow the signposts to Banna Minn.
+There’s a car park there and a short walk downhill to Minn beach.
+The curved beach, and an impossibly thin sliver of land behind it are all that join the two southern parts of the island together!
 Banna Minn is particularly popular with photographers!

-Close to Spiggie Beach in the south west of Shetland, this beach is a Wide stretch of gleaming white sand with a turquoise-coloured sea.
-It’s a lovely beach and behind the dunes lies the Loch of Spiggie, which is a great fishing loch!
+Close to Spiggie beach in the south west of Shetland, this lovely beach is a wide stretch of gleaming white sand with a turquoise-coloured sea.
+Behind the dunes lies the Loch of Spiggie, which is a great fishing loch!

-Honourable mentions go to Sand Voe on North Roe, Maywick beach, Tresta beach, Westing beach, Dale of Walls, Cumlewick beach and Grutness beach.
+Honourable mentions go to Sand Voe on North Roe, Maywick beach, Tresta beach, Westing beach (pictured above), Dale of Walls, Cumlewick beach and Grutness beach.
 Contact us if you have any other reccommendations!

 Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.